chijames/EvoPress/README.md

 ### Quantization
 ---

-We provide `quant.py` producing GPTQ database for EvoPress.
+We provide `quant.py` for producing the GPTQ database for EvoPress.

 ### Evaluation
 ---